-Digital Experience Platform (DXP): The experience quickly moved beyond just content, and just the web - businesses want to share any type of asset, or group of assets, across any digital touchpoint - online, in-store, billboard, kiosks, customer portals, ecommerce systems, and more.
+The experience quickly moved beyond just content, and just the web - businesses want to share any type of asset, or group of assets, across any digital touchpoint - online, in-store, billboards, kiosks, customer portals, eCommerce systems, and more.

 It also become clear that the digital experience was no longer just a way to get people in the door, but critical to growing customer satisfaction and loyalty post-acquisition.

 The digital journey has expanded, more back end applications are being used by different departments to handle their piece of that journey.